Note to readers: I am more active on Google Plus than I am here.

-Mr. Wright's public contributions to blogs and the like constitute the online update service for the book The Law of Electronic Commerce.
-Originally released 1991, and revised continually since then, the book is a reference for lawyers, published by Wolters Kluwer Law and Business.
+Mr. Wright's contributions to blogs, web courses and the like constitute an online update service for the book The Law of Electronic Commerce.
+Originally released 1991, and revised continually since then, the book is a reference for lawyers, published by Wolters Kluwer Law.

 The only person responsible for Mr. Wright's words is Mr. Wright.

 Mr. Wright often earns money or other reward from organizations he mentions or links on blogs, such as Messaging Architects, SANS Institute, Credant Technologies, state CPA societies, LabMD and others.

 Mr. Wright strives to comply with all applicable laws.
 He does not have and never has had intention to infringe the rights of anyone.
 If any person has any information, suspicion or belief that Mr. Wright has done anything illegal or unethical, he asks that person promptly to notify him at 1.214.403.6642, Dallas, TX.
 Also, please state publicly on Mr. Wright's blogs or pages that he is wrong.
 Promptness helps mitigate damage.

 Any person accessing this blog agrees not to use data from it (or from any other public activity or statement by Mr. Wright) in a way that is adverse to Mr. Wright's interests.

 Mr. Wright does not have an attorney-client relationship with any person unless and until he and that person explicitly so agree.
 Interaction with Mr. Wright through public media does not create an attorney-client relationship.
 Exchanging private messages with Mr. Wright does not, by itself, form an attorney-client relationship.